Sameer Mhaisekar

 SquaredUp also breaks down the silos that Azure creates between different Log Analytics workspaces.
 When getting your answer involves aggregating complex data sets from multiple tables, our SQL Analytics feature lets you bring in those disparate data sets and work with them using a familiar query language to create a new unified output.

-The “Disk Space” tile is powered by a simple query that returns free disk space percentage for the given time period, from the 'InsightsMetrics' table.
+The “Disk Space” and "Processor Utilization" tiles are powered by a simple query that returns these respective metrics for the given time period, from the 'InsightsMetrics' table.

 InsightsMetrics